L-Heidrich/Dota-hero-classification/README.md

 # Dota-hero-classification
-Using a shallow neural network for linear regression in order to predict the Dota match outcome based on hero choices.
+Using a deep neural network for binary classification in order to predict a Dota match outcome based on hero choices.

 The notebook shows how to pre-process a match dataset found on kaggle(https://www.kaggle.com/c/dota-2-prediction/data?select=train.csv) and feed it into a neural network build with Keras.
 Due to the complexity of the problem and lack of data, the network only reaches a 55% accuracy on the problem.